ravendb/docs/Documentation/3.5/Raven.Documentation.Pages/indexes/map-indexes.markdown

 - [index fields from multiple collections](../indexes/indexing-polymorphic-data#multi-map-indexes)
 - ...and so on.

-Various articles in this part of documentation will describe possibilities in detail.
+Various articles in this part of documentation will describe these possibilities in detail.

 ## Basics - indexing single fields

-To start, let's create an index that will help us to search for `Employees` by their `FirstName`, `LastName` (or both).
+To start, let's create an index that will help us search for `Employees` by their `FirstName`, `LastName`, or both.

-- first, let's start creating an index called `Employees/ByFirstAndLastName`
+- First, let's create an index called `Employees/ByFirstAndLastName`

 {CODE indexes_1@Indexes/Map.cs /}

-You probably noticed that we're passing `Employee` as a generic parameter to `AbstractIndexCreationTask`.
+You might notice that we're passing `Employee` as a generic parameter to `AbstractIndexCreationTask`.
 Thanks to that, our indexing function will have a strongly-typed syntax.
 If you are not familiar with `AbstractIndexCreationTask`, then you should read [this](../indexes/creating-and-deploying) article before proceeding.

-- the next step is to create an indexing function itself, and to do it we need to set the `Map` property with our function in **parameterless constructor**.
+- The next step is to create an indexing function itself, and this is done by setting the `Map` property with our function in a **parameterless constructor**.

 {CODE-TABS}
 {CODE-TAB:csharp:Query-syntax indexes_2@Indexes/Map.cs /}
 {CODE-TAB:csharp:Method-syntax indexes_3@Indexes/Map.cs /}
 {CODE-TABS/}

-- the final step is to [deploy it](../indexes/creating-and-deploying) (omitted) to server and issue a query using session [Query](../client-api/session/querying/how-to-query) method:
+- The final step is to [deploy it](../indexes/creating-and-deploying) to the server and issue a query using the session [Query](../client-api/session/querying/how-to-query) method:

 {CODE indexes_4@Indexes/Map.cs /}
 {CODE indexes_5@Indexes/Map.cs /}